NordicSemiconductor/nrf-intel-hex/README.md

 Both the parser and the writer work in a node.js environment, and in any modern web browser.

-### Features which should be nice to have in the future
+### TODO

+Some features that would be nice to have, but that are not needed for the current use cases yet:

 * Stream mode: allow to start parsing a byte stream (e.g. file or network socket), and emit data blocks of a given size when appropiate (e.g. when more than N contiguous byes have been parsed, or when jumping to a different memory address section).
 This is not a